 The risers (3×5 oak, in this case) have 6″ long tenons (ideally, when we could drill that deeply), and are seated in equally deep mortises in the post.
 They’re later pegged with two 1″ pegs into the post.
 The risers are cantilevered, and ideally the tenon would be even longer, if that’s even physically possible.
 The risers are a good 36″ long, so the 6″ tenon is bearing all of the weight when the steps are in use.
-That’s quite a bit to ask, and it’s possible some risers could later benefit from some reinforcing, perhaps by tying them into the frame or floor at various points.
+That’s quite a bit to ask.
+(NOTE: I later reinforced each individual riser because clearly that is too much cantilever for a 6″ tenon to adequately handle.)

 These risers were fairly quick to make, as the tenons were pretty small in the grand scheme of things.
 April sent the 3x5s through a planer so that the two visible faces would be smooth once the tenons were cut out.

 In the event that the mortises were not cut exactly level, we drove small wedges into the mortise under the riser to bring the riser up to level, or even a bit “above” level, assuming they would settle a bit with use.
 The 3x5s felt quite solid once they were pegged.

 The wood for the steps (or treads) are storm-felled elm, lovingly sawn up by Tom with a live edge intact.
 The step stock ranged anywhere from 14 – 18″ wide, and we clamped the stock in position to the riser to see how and where to make our cuts to determine the shape.
 This was one of the most enjoyable parts, as we could simply slide the wood around to decide what looked good.

 Once trimmed to size, April used a gouge to create a beautiful, non-slip surface texture.
 Laborious effort, and gorgeous results.
 Finally, we could finish the treads with Land Ark (Heritage Natural Finishes) Concentrated Finishing Oil, our sealer of choice.